Tvrtko I of Bosnia: Final achievements and aftermath

 Tvrtko's engagement in the east allowed Sigismund's forces to reverse some of his gains in Dalmatia.
 Klis was briefly lost in July, the Dalmatian cities again refused to surrender, and Tvrtko was forced to relaunch raids.
 A series of battles and skirmishes from November to December resulted in a decisive Bosnian victory and the retreat of the Hungarian army.
 In May 1390, the cities and the Dalmatian islands finally surrendered to Tvrtko, who then started calling himself "by the grace of God king of Rascia, Bosnia, Dalmatia, Croatia, and Pomorje".
-His realm now encompassed much of Slavonia, Dalmatia, and Croatia south of Velebit.
 Acting as king of Dalmatia and Croatia, Tvrtko appointed his supporters John of Palisna and John Horvat as his bans and hosted the Archbishop of Split Andrea Gualdo in Sutjeska.

 In the last months of his reign, Tvrtko devoted himself to solidifying his position in Dalmatia and to plans for taking Zadar, the only Dalmatian city that had evaded his rule.
 He offered an extensive alliance to Venice, but it did not suit the republic's interests.
 Meanwhile, Tvrtko was also fostering relations with Albert III, Duke of Austria.
 By the late summer of 1390, a marriage was expected to be contracted between the recently widowed Tvrtko and a member of the Austrian ruling family, the Habsburgs.
 Hungary remained the focus of Tvrtko's foreign policy, however.
 Although they did not recognize each other as kings, Tvrtko and Sigismund started negotiating peace in September.
 Sigismund was in a weaker position and likely ready to make concessions to Tvrtko when his ambassadors arrived at Tvrtko's court in January 1391.
 The negotiations were probably never concluded, as Tvrtko died on 10 March.
 He is buried in Mile alongside his uncle Stephen II.

 Tvrtko I left at least one son, Tvrtko II, whose legitimacy is debated, and who was a minor and apparently not considered fit to succeed his father.
 Dabiša, a relative (possibly illegitimate half-brother) exiled by Tvrtko I for his part in the 1366 rebellion and reconciled with him in 1390, was elected king instead.
 Ostoja, the next king, may have been Tvrtko I's illegitimate son (or more likely another illegitimate half-brother).